“When it is dark enough, you can see the stars.”

 Lie down, it’s the best way to get a wider view of the sky.
 Wait a little and be patient, the eyes must get used to the darkness, it will take up to 20 minutes and this will allow you to see many more stars and meteors.

-The best time to observe the shooting stars this year is on the nights between 10 and 14 August.
-The recommended times for observation are from 22.00 until just before morning, around 4.00.
+The best time to observe the shooting stars is on the nights between August 10th and 14th.
+The recommended times for observation are from 10.00 pm until just before dawn, around 4.00 am

 On the occasion of the Perseid peak and for the entire month of August, we suggest numerous events in Italy to admire the meteor showers and observe the most beautiful stars, planets and celestial objects of the summer with a telescope.